atweiden/finn/doc/Syntax.md

 which is a modified [vim-journal] code block that receives special treatment from the Finn compiler.

-Finn also adds Sectional Inlines and Sectional Links, which are similar to Haml *include directives* and Vimdoc hot-links (vim: `:h help-writing`) respectively.
+Finn also adds Includes and Sectional Links, which are similar to Haml *include directives* and Vimdoc hot-links (vim: `:h help-writing`) respectively.